captswag/shell-scripting-101/5-case/README.md

 # Case

-The `case` statement saves going through a while set of `if .. then .. else` statements.
+The `case` statement saves going through a whole set of `if .. then .. else` statements.

 _talk.sh_